STREAM INVENTORY REPORT

 Water temperature is impacted by high silt levels in several ways.
 Hagans et al (1986) reported the following impacts to water temperatures: 1) the loss of a reflective bottom; 2) darker sediment (as opposed to clean gravels) storing heat from direct solar radiation which is then transferred to the water column; and 3) a reduction in the flow of water through the substrate interstitial spaces thereby exposing more of the water column to direct solar radiation.

 Substrate embedded with silt in varying degrees were given corresponding values as follows: 0-25%= value 1, 26 - 50% = value 2, 51 - 75% = value 3 and 76 - 100% = value 4.
 According to Flosi and Reynolds (1994), creeks with embeddedness values of two or higher are considered to have poor quality fish habitat.
-In Two Log Creek, 100% of the pool tail-outs measured had embeddedness values of two or more.
+In Little North Fork Big River, 92% of the pool tail-outs measured had embeddedness values of two or more.

 It is important to consider, however, that the above embeddedness values were obtained in the summer during low flow conditions.
 In winter and spring, flows are usually higher due to the rainy season and the lowered evapotranspiration of the trees.
 This higher flow can carry away some of the previously deposited silt to sites further downstream.
 Therefore, embeddedness values may fluctuate throughout the year along different sections of the stream.

-In Two Log Creek, 60% of the Low Gradient Riffles had gravel and 20% had small cobble as the dominant substrate.
-The relatively high concentration of gravel and small cobble in riffles indicates that there is a sufficient amount of substrate available as potential spawning habitat in this creek.
-While this river had sufficient substrate for spawning in the riffles surveyed, the overall percentage of riffles in the surveyed portions of the creek was low at 20% (Table 1).
-Subsequently, there may be a lack of sufficient spawning habitat in this creek.
-Another point to consider is that regardless of the amount of substrate or spawning habitat available, this habitat may not be suitable for salmonids if it is highly embedded.
+In Little North Fork Big River, 73% of the Low Gradient Riffles had gravel as the dominant substrate.
+The relatively high concentration of gravel in riffles indicates that there is a sufficient amount of substrate available as potential spawning habitat in this creek.
+While this creek had sufficient substrate for spawning in the existing riffles, the overall percentage of riffles in the surveyed portions of the creek was low at 15% (Table 1).
+Subsequently, in areas surveyed, there may be a lack of sufficient spawning habitat.
+The absolute number of riffles within the Little North Fork are unknown and, resultingly, it is difficult to ascertain definitive conclusions pertaining to this creek’s potential suitability for spawning.

-Georgia-Pacific recognizes that there are areas of Two Log Creek in need of enhancement and where feasible will attempt to restore those areas over time as part of its long term management plan.
+Georgia-Pacific recognizes that there are areas of Little North Fork Big River in need of enhancement and where feasible will attempt to restore those areas over time as part of its long term management plan.
 The company will also attempt to facilitate a healthy environment for salmonids in this creek through sound management practices.

 Where feasible, design and engineer pool enhancement structures to increase the depth of pools.
 This must be done where the banks are stable or in conjunction with stream bank armor to prevent erosion.